Vladimir-Novick/DesktopWallpaperChanger-Linux/README.md

 [More details please look WIKI](https://github.com/Vladimir-Novick/wallpaper-changer/wiki)

+### Easy installation

+1) dounload github repository into storage directory on the disk
+2) run batch file "install" or "install.py"

+       enjoy

 ### Automatic change background after login

 you must create new file on a folder : ~/.config/autostart